tomhoover/guide-programming-fundamentals-in-python/guide.md

 ###Variables

 Variables are a way of storing information in Python.
-Below we'll create different variables for our pypet such as name, weight, etc.
+Below we'll create different variables for our Pypet such as name, weight, etc.

 1. Create a variable called `name` equal to `'Fluffy'` (or `'Spike'` or `'Sir Patrick'`).